-- IRS - Changes of name can be completed by filling out Form #8822 (a name of address form that includes other changes/name changes).
+- IRS - Change of name can be completed by filling out Form #8822 (a name of address form that includes other changes/name changes).

 A simple phone call or completed form may suffice when changing names on other accounts.
 Brides must remember to not overlook making the needed changes on the following too:

-Our office Bride provided us this handy tip in regards to Passports also:
+Our office Bride provided us this handy tip in regards to Passports:

 Begin gathering the needed addresses, phone numbers, and forms ... and start filling them out prior to your Wedding date.
 That way changes can be made quickly and easily after you're married.

 Again, I suggest that you always follow-up any actions taken in order to make sure that they have been made correctly.
-That way there are no surprises later ... or corrections still needing to be made at the time of your Will County/Chicagoland home purchase, Mortgage Pre-Qualification, or Mortgage Application.
+That way there are no surprises later or corrections still needing to be made at the time of your New Lenox - Will County - Chicagoland home purchase, a Mortgage Pre-Qualification, or Mortgage Application.

 Should you have any questions ... please, don't hesitate to contact me ...

 * Getting married soon?
-Do your dreams include owning a Will County - Chicagoland home?
+Do your dreams include owning a New Lenox - Will County - Chicagoland home?
 Contact Me.
-I'll put my 36 years of Mortgage experience and expertise hard to work on your behalf.
+I'll put my 40 years of Mortgage experience and expertise hard to work on your behalf.